wrench-project/wrench/doc/wrench_102.md

 See the documentation of `wrench::NetworkProximityService` for more API member functions.

-# C) Workflow execution events #                     {#wrench-102-WMS-events}
+# C) Workflow execution events #                     {#wrench-102-controller-events}

-Because the WMS performs asynchronous operations, it needs to wait for and re-act to events.
-This is done by calling the `wrench::WMS::waitForAndProcessNextEvent()` member function implemented by the base `wrench::WMS` class.
+Because the execution controller performs asynchronous operations, it needs to wait for and re-act to events.
+This is done by calling the `wrench::ExecutionController::waitForAndProcessNextEvent()` member function implemented by the base `wrench::ExecutionController` class.
 A call to this member function blocks until some event occurs  and then calls a callback member function.
-The possible event classes all derive from the `wrench::ExecutionEvent` class, and a WMS can override the callback member function for each possible event (the default member function does nothing but print some log message).
+The possible event classes all derive from the `wrench::ExecutionEvent` class, and an execution controller can override the callback member function for each possible event (the default member function does nothing but print some log message).
 These overridable callback member functions are:

+  - `wrench::ExecutionController::processEventCompoundJobCompletion()`: react to a compound job completion
+  - `wrench::ExecutionController::processEventCompoundJobFailure()`: react to a compound job failure
-  - `wrench::WMS::processEventStandardJobCompletion()`: react to a standard job completion
+  - `wrench::ExecutionController::processEventStandardJobCompletion()`: react to a standard job completion
-  - `wrench::WMS::processEventStandardJobFailure()`: react to a standard job failure
+  - `wrench::ExecutionController::processEventStandardJobFailure()`: react to a standard job failure
-  - `wrench::WMS::processEventPilotJobStart()`: react to a pilot job beginning execution
+  - `wrench::ExecutionController::processEventPilotJobStart()`: react to a pilot job beginning execution
-  - `wrench::WMS::processEventPilotJobExpiration()`: react to a pilot job expiration
+  - `wrench::ExecutionController::processEventPilotJobExpiration()`: react to a pilot job expiration
-  - `wrench::WMS::processEventFileCopyCompletion()`: react to a file copy completion
+  - `wrench::ExecutionController::processEventFileCopyCompletion()`: react to a file copy completion
-  - `wrench::WMS::processEventFileCopyFailure()`: react to a file copy failure
+  - `wrench::ExecutionController::processEventFileCopyFailure()`: react to a file copy failure

 Each member function above takes in an event object as parameter.
 In the case of failure, the event includes  a `wrench::FailureCause` object, which can be accessed to analyze (or just display) the root cause of the failure.

-Consider the WMS in `examples/basic-examples/bare-metal-bag-of-tasks/TwoTasksAtATimeWMS.cpp`.
+Consider the execution controller in `examples/basic-examples/bare-metal-bag-of-tasks/TwoTasksAtATimeWMS.cpp`.
 At each each iteration of its main loop it does:

 ~~~~~~~~~~~~~{.cpp}